modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 Denormalize the data in tuples which fit the predicates that are often run on the database.

 ## 5. Column Oriented Execution

+This section reviews optimization that a CS can use.

 ### 5.1 Compression